baldurk/renderdoc/docs/getting_started/faq.rst

 Which network ports does RenderDoc use?
 ---------------------------------------

-RenderDoc uses TCP and UDP ports ``38920-38927`` consecutively for remote access and control (ie. capturing remotely) for each new program that is opened on a machine.
+RenderDoc uses TCP and UDP ports ``38920-38927`` consecutively for remote access and control (i.e. capturing remotely) for each new program that is opened on a machine.
 Note that even if you initiate a capture locally these ports are still opened for listening.
 These are the ports that are probed on a remote host to see if a connection exists.

 RenderDoc also uses TCP and UDP ports ``39920`` for remote replay connections, for when a remote host is used to replay and analyse the capture.